 To help you experience the Great Wildebeest Migration in all its glory, you’re going to need answers to the questions floating around in your head.
-With the help of East Africa expert, Karl lived and worked in East Africa for almost two decades, we’ve answered 18 of the most popular questions regarding wildebeest migration safaris, including the costs of an african safari to ensure you capture the magical experience you’re hoping for.
+With the help of East Africa experts, we’ve answered 18 of the most popular questions regarding wildebeest migration safaris, including the costs of an african safari to ensure you capture the magical experience you’re hoping for.

 One week on safari is the minimum amount of time we recommend for experiencing a migration safari.
 However, your budget dictates how long or short your safari is.
 At the end of the day, the more time you spend on safari, the better your chances of seeing the migration.
 In a perfect world, you would want to stay for as long as possible but we all know that that is not realistic.
 If budget is a limitation, speak to your booking agent to find you affordable accommodation options so that you can prolong your time with the migration.